IanHowerton/SuperValidator/README.md

 Much thanks to collaborator AndrewGene who was of great assistance in bringing this project into being.
 Check out his page at (https://github.com/AndrewGene).

 Simply drag and drop the file into your project.
-It is built with extensions so there is no need to subclass uitextfield.
+It is built with extensions so there is no need to subclass UITextField.

+**Built In Validation Types**
 ```
-//built in validation types
 case None = -1
 case Zip = 0
 case StreetAddress = 1